Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

 \subsection{Data Analysis}

-The data analysis methodology developed in this work encompasses reconstructing raw data and simulating the multiple scattering of cosmic-rays.
+The data analysis developed in this work encompasses two main areas: (1) calibrating the drift tubes and reconstructing tracks from raw data to determine the tracking resolution; (2) estimating the multiple scattering of cosmic-rays so that this multiple scattering can be removed from the resolution measurement to allow comparison with ATLAS data from proton collisions.
 The analysis strategy is as follows.
-First, we decode raw binary data-words output by the DAQ system.
+First, we correct the drift time for time slew and fit the rising and falling edges of the drift time spectrum to derive the minimum and maximum drift time for each tube.
 We then perform a calibration of the r(t) function, which is parameterized as a 10-degree Chebyshev polynomial.
-We then fit straight, 2-D tracks in the plane perpendicular to the wires and create distributions of biased and unbiased residuals.
-To account for multiple coulomb scattering, which is much more significant for cosmic-rays than muons in the ATLAS cavern with $\geq$ 20 GeV of $p_T$, residual distributions are deconvoluted with a Monte Carlo (MC) truth multiple scattering residual distribution.\footnote{$p_T\geq$ 20 GeV is the cut used in the ATLAS MDT Run 2 resolution measurement \cite{MDTResolution}.} Finally, the spatial resolution is calculated.
+We then fit straight, 2-D tracks in the plane perpendicular to the wires and create distributions of biased and unbiased tracking residuals.
+The residual is the difference between the drift radius and the radius predicted by the straight line fit.
+Biased residuals are those from fits using all tube hits, whereas unbiased residuals are found by refitting a track multiple times by removing one hit from the from fits and finding the residual of the hit removed from the fit.
+To account for multiple coulomb scattering, which is much more significant for cosmic-rays than muons in the ATLAS experiment with $\geq$ 20 GeV of $p_T$, residual distributions are deconvoluted with a Monte Carlo (MC) truth multiple scattering residual distribution.\footnote{$p_T\geq$ 20 GeV is the cut used in the ATLAS MDT Run 2 resolution measurement \cite{MDTResolution}.} Finally, the spatial resolution is calculated.

 We now describe the procedure in greater detail.
-The DAQ system runs in the triggered mode.
-Upon receiving a trigger from the scintillator, all matched hits are packaged as an event and written out by the DAQ.
-To filter out unexpected hits that are not related to a muon track, hits from adjacent tubes are merged into clusters and precisely one cluster is required in each multilayer.
-One cluster of precisely four hits is required in each multilayer, unless otherwise specified.

-A time slew correction is also applied to compensate for the timing variation caused by the signal amplitude.
+A time slew correction is subtracted from the drift time to compensate for the timing jitter caused by variations in the signal amplitude.
+Large signals have shorter rise time and cross the ASD threshold more quickly than small signals causing a pulse-size dependent time slew.
 The time slew is a function of the response of the particular Amplifier/Shaper/Discriminator (ASD) chip used in the front-end electronics, as described in the corresponding manual (see figures 34 and 35 in \cite{asdManual}).
-After accounting for time slew, the corrected time has the form:
+The time slew correction used in this study is taken from ATLAS MDT calibrations and shown in equation \ref{eq:timeslew}: